ayasme/YouTube-Unlisted-Downloader/README.md

 Script for downloading unlisted YouTube videos before they are made private on July 23rd, 2021.
 Requires [Python 3](https://www.python.org/) and [pip](https://pypi.org/project/pip/).

 ## Usage
-Create a config.yaml file that includes the following information.
+Download the latest release and extract it.
+In the same folder as the script, create a config.yaml file that includes the following information.
 See [example_config.yaml](example_config.yaml) for an example.

 | Key | Value |
 | --- | --- |